BlackHC/player_of_jeopardy/README.md

 # Player of Jeopardy!

 Do you remember IBM Watson winning at Jeopardy?
 That was in 2011.
-How well does `vanilla' ChatGPT do on Jeopardy?
+How well does `vanilla' ChatGPT do on Jeopardy clues now?
 It seems to be doing better than Watson---on a random sample of 2000 questions from 216930 at least!

+Note that this codebase is not evaluating the strategy component of the original Watson.
+It is only the question answering component.

-See [this notebook](evaluation.py) for the evaluation code.
+See [this file](evaluation.py) for the evaluation code.

-The paper 'Introduction to “This is Watson”' [^1] states that the original goal for Watson was:
+The paper 'Introduction to “This is Watson”' [^1] states that the original goal for IBM Watson was:

 > [...] a performance
 target that would enable Watson to buzz in for at least 70%